okzmo/okzmo/README.md

 # Hey there!
 I'm Mathieu "okzmo" Rossi.

-While I can't qualify as a SWE (no diploma), I don't think I fall short when it comes to actually doing the work.
 I'm mostly self-taught and I've been learning as much as I can for the past 2-3 years, with a focus on web development since that's the first field I ever encountered.
-Now I try to get involved in other fields I can reasonably understand and I'm mostly having fun.
+Now I try to get involved in other fields I can reasonably understand and I'm mostly having fun with random ideas that comes to mind.

 ## What's keeping you busy these days?